tomaszpolanski/faster_driver/README.md

 # Faster Driver

-This is a set of scripts improving how new Flutter Driver (Integration) tests work.
+Script that merges all new Flutter Driver (Integration) tests so they can be run with a single command.

 ## Merging all test into one file
 If you merge all `main` methods into one file you can run all your tests with one command: